Contrast-Security-OSS/docs/content/user/agent/net/config/NetApplicationPoolBlacklist.md

 For more information, see [.NET Agent Configuration](user_netconfig.html#config).

->**Note:** Blacklisting an application takes precidence over whitelisting.
+>**Note:** Blacklisting an application takes precedence over whitelisting.
 Application pools satisfying both lists will not be analyzed.

 As of 3.2.3, application pool blacklists and whitelists also accept ```*``` as a variable-length wildcard.
 Example: "AppPool*" will match "AppPool1", "AppPool_arb", etc.

->**Note:** The application pool blacklist functionality is only available for applications hosted on IIS versions 7 and higher
+>**Note:** The application pool blacklist functionality is only available for applications hosted on IIS versions 7 and higher.

 Web applications hosted on IIS run on application pools.
 By default, the username for an application pool is the same as the application pool's name (i.e. using the **ApplicationPoolIdentity** setting).